coders-info/modular-code/README.md

 Hypermodularity refers to an advanced or extreme degree of modularity in the design and organization of systems, products, technologies, or processes.
 Modularity itself is a design principle of creating complex systems from smaller, easily managed, interchangeable and often standardized parts or modules.
 Hypermodularity offers more of flexibility, customization, interchangeability, and scalability.
+The feature of modularization is that the more modules there are, the more combinations we have at our disposal.
+The increase in the number of modules forces their specialization.

 ### How to use?